builtlabs/grind-hackathon/README.md

 - Auto betting by approving a total pot, such as $25 for 10 rounds
 - Use the Privy [Server Sessions](https://docs.privy.io/wallets/using-wallets/server-sessions/overview) to reduce the pop-ups
   - does the max spend limit make this useless?

-## Auth
-- Sign in with Abstract wallet, all thats needed?

 ## Documentation
 - Site metadata